Skip to main content

 Angelfish grow to 6 inches tall and 8 inches long.
 They need a minimum 20 gallon tall tank for a single fish, and they eat anything small enough to swallow, including neon tetras.
 A 10 gallon angelfish is a stressed, stunted fish that will never display normal behavior.

-Dwarf Gouramis are technically small enough for a 10 gallon at about 3.5 inches.
-The real problem is the dwarf gourami iridovirus (DGIV), which has decimated commercially bred stock to the point where a large percentage of pet store fish carry it.
-Healthy dwarf gouramis also prefer 15-20 gallons of swimming room and can be territorial with tankmates.
-Honey gouramis are a better choice if you want a gourami in a 10, but even they'd appreciate a 15-20 gallon.
+Dwarf Gouramis are technically small enough at about 3.5 inches.
+The real problem is dwarf gourami iridovirus (DGIV), which has spread through commercially bred stock to the point where a large share of pet store fish carry it.
+Healthy dwarf gouramis also want 15-20 gallons of swimming room and can be territorial.
+A sparkling or honey gourami is the better choice if you want a gourami in a 10 gallon.

 Setting Up for Success